-Take our Business Health Check and discover where you are now, where you need to go and how ready your business is for your innovation journey.
+Take our North Star Diagnostic and discover where you are now, where you need to go and how ready your business is for your innovation journey.

 The idea of change for any business can be daunting, especially when major change is required in times of crisis.
-Many companies struggle to be innovative, and Solverboard that there are 10 key blockers that businesses face when it comes to innovation.
+Many companies struggle to be innovative, and Acclaim Ideas state that there are 10 key blockers that businesses face when it comes to innovation.

 Without a clearly defined set of goals, your business is going to struggle.
 No one will know what the end target is, and your managers could be aiming for one result whilst your employees are working towards another.

 Ensuring that everyone knows the bottom line of the business is vital for effective innovation and setting out SMART goals (Specific, Measurable, Achievable, Realistic and Timely) will help your company to succeed.

 There are many different types of innovation and if your company hasn’t established what’s relevant for them, then it can cause problems within your business.

 Whether you want to develop new products or to change the way in which you deliver your services, you need to make sure that everyone is on the same page and has a clear idea of what innovation means to your business.

 Businesses today are powerhouses of creativity.
 Instead of relying on everyone in the company, some leaders tend to depend on a few people to be innovative.
 Your staff need to be encouraged to be innovative.
 It is important to get your people involved and listen to their thoughts and ideas.
 Do not be resistant to change and employ people in the business who know how to inspire others to innovate.
 People need help to tap into their creativity and knowledge and they can learn to hone these skills and build up their confidence.
 Your team need to understand what innovation means in your business, it is not all about new inventions, innovation is something different that creates value.